wichmann-lab/python-psignifit/docs/examples/parameter_recovery_demo.md

 +++ {"nteract": {"transient": {"deleting": false}}}

-Lastly, we can ensure that the values in our `res.parameter_estimate` dictionary are equal to the values that we used to simulate them
+Lastly, we can ensure that the values in our `res.get_parameters_estimate()` dictionary are equal to the values that we used to simulate them

 ```{code-cell} ipython3
 ---